Richardinho/cors-experiment/setup-https.md

 In order to be as realistic as possible, I want to have https enabled on all my sites.
 Since I don't want to have to buy a real certificate, I will self sign my certificates.

 I am going to use the OpenSSL tool for creating certificates.
-This is the industry standard tool for creating and managing certificates although it isn't the most user friendly piece of software around and the documentation leaves a lot to be desired.
+Whilst this is the industry standard tool for creating and managing certificates, it isn't the most user friendly piece of software around.
+The documentation also leaves a lot to be desired.

+I will be using an Apache server running locally on my Macbook Pro.

 There are 3 basic steps to create a certificate.
 First, we have to create a private key, then we create certificate request, and finally we create the certificate itself.
 In practise these can be combined in a single command: